10 Magnificent UK Train Journeys Through Seaside Towns, National Parks, and Mountain Peaks

 Bidding farewell to Exeter, the train races along the banks of the River Exe towards the romantically named village of Starcross.
 Keep your eyes peeled for seals and sea otters as you skim the water’s edge.
 From Starcross, the track hugs the coast as it weaves through the seaside resorts and fishing ports of Dawlish Warren, Dawlish, and Teignmouth.
 This section of the route is especially scenic, and you want to sit on the left-hand side of the carriage for the best ocean views.
 The town of Torquay is a top contender if you want to break up the short journey and catch a few waves or explore the gardens and art galleries.

-5. Above the Clouds: Llanberis to Mount Snowdon
+UK train journey #5: Above the Clouds — Llanberis to Mount Snowdon

 Jump aboard the traditional locomotive at Llanberis Station and absolutely do look down as the carriage jostles along a sheer volcanic ridge on this nail-biting journey up Mount Snowdon, the highest peak in Wales and England.